From the Carlitz exponential to Drinfeld modular forms: Rings and fields

-Here is a fact which allows to 'think ultrametrically'.
-We cannot cover a disk of diameter $q$ (e.g. $D(0,q)$) of a non locally compact field $L$, with finitely many disks of diameter $1$.
-Of course, this is possible, by local compacity, for the disk $D(0,q)$ in $K_\infty$.
-Explicitly, in the case $\mathcal{C}=\PP^1$:
+Here is a fact which encourages to 'think ultrametrically'.
+We cannot cover a disk of radius $q$ (e.g. $D_L(0,q)$) of a non locally compact field $L$, with finitely many disks of radius $1$.
+Of course, this is possible, by local compactness, for the disk $D_{K_\infty}(0,q)$ in $K_\infty$.
+Explicitly, in the case $\mathcal{C}=\PP_{\FF_q}^1$: